 Did you know the flu vaccine is getting less effective every year?
 In fact, this effectiveness, or ineffectiveness rather, may be hovering right around 5%.
 Those aren’t great odds.
-Take matters into your own hands by doing everything you can to prevent yourself from getting sick, and if you do come down with something, follow these tips for treating the flu or other viral infections.
+Take matters into your own hands by doing everything you can to prevent yourself from getting sick, and if you do come down with something, follow my top tips for treating the flu from home.
 You are in control of your health.

 Treating Flu Symptoms